Tagline: You’d better take care…Santa is coming to town!

 After sneaking into a neighbouring bully’s house and leaving gifts for his children, Harry tries to smother his work-related nemesis with his sack of goodies before reaching for the tree’s plastic decoration and slicing his throat with it.
 An earlier attack with an implement through the eyeball is probably more rewarding, but this is the most ridiculous.

 In a scene strangely reminiscent of Charles Dickens’ Oliver Twist, a flame-wielding mob of vengeful suburbanites pursue our unlikely killer, but where did they get their makeshift early 19th century torches on such short notice?
 Perhaps the local hardware store had a festive two-for-one offer.

 Most Absurd Dialogue

 Discussing the recent spate of Santa-related murders, Detective Gleason is able to see the positives of a festive massacre.

 Detective Gleason: You know, maybe our Santa’s gonna do some good after all.

 Detective Gottleib: You mean give the myth back its meaning?

 Detective Gleason: Myth Schmyth!
 He’ll make kids scared again.
 They won’t think everything’s coming to them so easy.
 If they’re bad [makes cutthroat sign] we’ll send Santa to get ’em.’

 Detective Gottleib: You’re a real philosopher, you know that, Gleason?

-Christmas Evil begins rather admirably, but Harry’s self-destructive journey drags on for far too long, and while the character’s systematic breakdown is believable, this is still a cheapo schlocker low in the innovation stakes, and for those craving gore there’s not a lot to cherish, although a wonderfully surreal ending is almost worth the slog.
+Christmas Evil begins rather admirably but Harry’s self-destructive journey drags on for far too long, and while the character’s systematic breakdown is believable, this is still a cheapo schlocker low in the innovation stakes.
+For those craving gore there’s not a lot to cherish here, although a wonderfully surreal ending is almost worth the slog.